Suggestion: Watch the 5 minutes video tutorial before reading this article

-Do your research throroughly and seek help when needed.
+Do your research thoroughly and seek help when needed.

 Working with a Solicitor or Conveyancer can make things easier.

-Do I have to pay capital gains tax when I buy property?
+Do I have to pay capital gains tax when I buy a property?

 You don’t have to pay Capital Gains Tax when buying a property.

 At the time you purchase property, a transfer fee or stamp duty is normally applied instead.

 Where do I pay capital gains tax?